cdungca/document-classifier-final/README.md

 The Micro Recall Score using the test set is **0.75**.
 The perfect score for the recall is 1.0.

 To further explore the performance of this model, the ROC AUC (area under the cureve) score is used.
-ROC AUC shows the performanc of the model at various threshold settings.
+ROC AUC shows the performance of the model at various threshold settings.

 ![alt text](https://github.com/cdungca/document-classifier-final/blob/main/images/roc_best.png "ROC AUC")